biggis-project/biggis-docs/contributing.rst

 input formats into PDF and automatically crops the output.
 Moreover, It only converts changed files, therefore it can be called multiple times, e.g. before every push to github.

-.. todo:: how to include images into text
-.. todo:: how to include figures into text (and using references to figures)